Image Fusion Transformer: Proposed method

 \subsection{Spatio-Transformer (ST) fusion strategy}

-The proposed ST fusion block consists of two branches, namely, spatial and transformer branch.
+The proposed ST fusion block consists of two branches: the spatial and transformer branches.
 In the spatial branch, we use a conv block and a bottleneck layer to capture local features.
-In the transformer branch, we use axial attention to learn global-contextual features by modeling long-range dependencies through the self-attention mechanism.
+In the transformer branch, we use axial attention to learn global-contextual features by modelling long-range dependencies through the self-attention mechanism.
 We add these two features to obtain a fused feature map containing enhanced local and global-context information.
 Moreover, we applied our ST fusion strategy at multiple scales and then forwarded it to the decoder network to obtain the final fused image.
 ST fusion block is illustrated in Fig. \ref{fig:axial}.